 How to Get a Cashier’s Check

-A person can get cashier’s checks at a bank or credit union, either in person or online.
+Wondering where to get a cashier’s check?
+You can get one at a bank or credit union, either in person or online.

-If they’re going to a brick and mortar bank location, getting the cashier’s check issued shouldn’t take more than a few minutes, provided the customer has all the required information and documents.
+If you’re going to a brick and mortar bank location, getting the cashier’s check issued shouldn’t take more than a few minutes, provided you have all the required information and documents.

-Some banks will only write cashier’s checks for customers who have an account with them, but others will issue checks to anyone.
-If a credit union member wants a cashier’s check, they can usually get one from any credit union, not just the one they bank with.
+Most banks will only write cashier’s checks for customers who have an account with them.
+If a credit union member wants a cashier’s check, they can usually get one from any credit union, not just the one they bank with, but ask beforehand to be sure.

-Some online banks allow their customers to request cashier’s checks online.
+Some online banks allow their customers to request a cashier’s check online.
 However, this isn’t as speedy as the process inside a bank branch.
 Customers will need to request the check, then wait for it to be mailed to them.

 The process of getting a cashier’s check will vary based on a person’s bank or credit union.
 However, a person will generally need:

 • Money in their account.
-Remember, a cashier’s check immediately deducts funds from the check writer’s account.
+Remember, a cashier’s check immediately deducts funds from the payor’s checking account.
 That means they’ll need to have the funds available when they write the check.
 Alternatively, some banks and credit unions allow customers to bring in cash to be converted to a cashier’s check.

 • Payment information.
 A person will need to tell the bank exactly how much the check is for.
 It is important to have the precise amount because that number is printed on the check and cannot be changed.